akshayKhot/akshaykhot.github.io/_posts/2021-8-16-a-brief-introduction-to-rake.md

 2. Running tests
 3. Watch for file changes and compile the changed files

-In the words of late Jim Weirich, the creator or rake,
+In the words of late Jim Weirich, the creator of rake,

 > The essence of rake is to take a task and break it down into its component pieces to specify what needs to be done to do the bigger task you are trying to do.